Driving without a Driving Licence in Germany

 Driving Offences Abroad with a German Driving Licence

+Should a person have been banned from driving in Germany but then drives abroad, they could face penalties under German law per § 7 StGB.
+However, they must be a German citizen at the time it happens.
 In this case, the driving offence must be viewed as a criminal offence in the other country.
 If it is deemed an administrative offence in the other jurisdiction, it will not be deemed a criminal offence in Germany.

 Driving without the Appropriate Driving Licence in Germany

 When driving in Germany, one must have the appropriate driving licence for the vehicle in question.
 Different vehicles require separate licences.
 Having possession of a standard car licence (B licence) does not provide the same rights as a C (lorry/truck) or a D (bus) licence.
 Therefore, not holding the appropriate licence can also result in criminal prosecution.
+This charge can even apply where the person holds a driving licence but not the vehicle’s appropriate licence.
+Those operating the business should also be aware of this requirement when hiring drivers for their company.
+In this case, these companies hold responsibility as the owners of the trucks/lorries.
+It should be noted that this requirement for an appropriate licence also includes attaching a trailer to an automobile.
+Driving a car may require a B driving licence, but this is insufficient for driving with a trailer behind.
+For this, the driver must hold a BE licence.

-Driving while under a Driving Ban
+Driving While Under a Driving Ban in Germany

 Liability as Car Owner in Germany

 Regarding the sale of the automobile, the person seeking to sell the car should look for the potential buyer’s driving licence before they are allowed to take a test drive.
 During the test drive, the seller is still the car’s owner.
+Therefore, they need to ensure that the driver of their car has a valid driving licence.
+However, once the other party has paid for and bought the vehicle, it is no longer the seller’s property.

 In cases involving car owners allowing their children to practice driving, the owner can also face criminal liability without them possessing the required driving licence.
 They can practice in closed, private settings with the car owner’s permission, but it is not permitted in public traffic.
+Once the car has been allowed to take part in road traffic, the owner risks fines, penalty points, imprisonment, and even revoking their licence.

 The Medical-Psychological Examination (MPU)

 Drivers who have committed serious driving offences such as driving without a valid driving licence, driving while under a driving ban, driving under the influence of alcohol or drugs etc., can face being banned from driving for lengthy periods.
 In some cases, such offenders may be banned until they complete a medical-psychological examination (MPU).
+This type of test is designed to test the individual to ensure they can move in traffic and drive without endangering other people.
+It involves testing the person’s knowledge of the road rules and determining whether they can participate in road traffic.
+This test must be taken seriously, as failure can result in the person remaining off the road.

 This MPU is not restricted to such cases.
 It is not only used for drivers who have had driving bans or had their licences revoked.
 The MPU can also be used when applying for a new driving licence from their local office.
+Competent drivers aware of the rules of the road should have no problems with such a test but should also take it seriously, as failing it will delay getting the licence.

 Schlun & Elseven Logo